vinodbukya6/text-classification-using-pytorch-transformers/README.md

 2. Tokenizer class- to pre-process the data and make it comptible with a particular model

-3. Configuration class- to load the configuration of a particular moel these classes share a common class method from_pretrained()
+3. Configuration class- to load the configuration of a particular model

+these classes share a common class method from_pretrained()

-# Example:
+# Model Configurations Example:
-Bert architecture for text classification, model class - BertForSequenceClassification, tokenizer class- BertTokenizer, configuration class- BertConfig
+Bert architecture for text classification,

+model class - BertForSequenceClassification, tokenizer class- BertTokenizer, configuration class- BertConfig